 Several acres sound amazing for a dog, and it is, but not if the dog (who may already have a history of running as a stray) decides to run, and run, and run some more.
 Especially in a new home lacking a relationship and routine with the new owner.

-Giant breed dogs can be absolutely wonderful with children, but they can also be afraid of them, knock them over or play to rough.
+Giant breed dogs can be wonderful with children, but they can also be afraid of them, knock them over, or play too rough.

-Not only that, but many people do not properly teach their children how to interact with dogs.
+Unfortunately, many people also do not properly teach their children how to interact with dogs.

 If you are resistant to crate training, why?

 It doesn’t matter how much you think you know about training, or how well-trained your last dog was, attending a training class with your new rescue Dane is a valuable opportunity to bond.

 We recommend everybody take training classes, especially rescue dogs!
 Classes are fun, can help you become a better dog owner and trainer, and teach your dog to focus on you despite distractions.